-In the event that inclement weather forces the cancellation of school, the decision to cancel will be made as early as possible.
-The announcement of this cancellation will be broadcast over the following radio/TV stations and found at the following websites:
+If inclement weather forces the cancellation of school, the decision to cancel will be made as early as possible.
+The announcement of this cancellation will made via the District's phone and email system.
+Phone number for recorded school emergency information: (732) 786-2555